Is your dog afraid of fireworks? How about thunder?

 Arrange the environment:

 Don’t confine the animal, but provide free access to a favourite hiding place.
 This is probably the single most important thing you can do at this time.
+Allowing the animal to hide is allowing him to cope.

 Reduce the amount of incoming stimuli (aversive noise / light / smell) by padding the hideout with pillows or cloth.